cvtai02/my-history/README.md

-how to fake:
+How to fake:
 https://medium.com/@jduncan_54649/fake-github-contributions-generator-3ece48bec562

 cli:
 npx fake-git-history
-then push the folder to github
+Then push the folder to github

-i made this publish for who wonder if i am cheating :))
+I publish this for anyone who wonders if i am cheating :))